Third and Fourth Paddle

 Another day

-Upon re-reading this note I recognize that I have not, in the writing process, been applying lessons I have learned when I was doing the sculpture pieces.
-I am presently determined to put the sculpting and the intuitive listening material together for others in the most beautiful way I am capable and I have been at a loss as to how to do so.
+Upon re-reading this note, I recognize that I have not, in my writing process, been applying lessons I have learned while sculpting.
+I am now determined to merge my sculpting insights with my intuitive reflections in the most beautiful way I am capable, and I have been at a loss as to how to do so.
 I am not presently seeing a way through to a finished work.
-I am going to take my own advice.
+Furthermore, I am going to take my own advice.
 The written, sculpted piece is really beginning to take shape.
 I shall relax, be patient, and the process will evolve in its own way, and in its own time.

 Same day continues, a short note